Questions to ask BEFORE signing up for a Distance Education class:

 If you have questions for a professor about a specific class, please go to the DELT Course Listing.
 There you will find links to the instructor’s e-mail addresses by selecting the professor's name for the course you are looking to register for.
 Students can also check out the Course Information Page link.
 Students use the Course Information Page to find information such as Textbook, Course Prerequisites, and Contact information about the course(s) they have registered for.
 Not all Course Information Pages are currently up, pages will go up as instructors provide them.

-Answers to general questions regarding DELT at Montgomery College may be directed by phone at (240) 567-6000, or e-mail at firstname.lastname@example.org.
-(TOP)
+Answers to general questions regarding DELT at Montgomery College may be directed by phone at (240) 567-6000, or e-mail at email@example.com. ( BACK TO THE TOP )

 ¤ Can I talk to somebody before registering for a distance education class?

 Yes.
 If you have a faculty contact name, number, email, or Web page, attempt to reach the faculty member first.
 Otherwise, call DELT at (240) 567-6000.
 Faculty email addresses are located on the DELT Course Listing.
-You could also contact a counselor.
-(TOP)
+You could also contact a counselor. ( BACK TO THE TOP )

 ¤ How do I register for a distance education class?